firehol/firehol/doc/firehol/firehol-nat.5.md

 supported.
 For `snat` the default is POSTROUTING, but INPUT is also supported.

-`random` will randomize the port mapping involved, to ensure the ports used are not predictable.
+`random` will randomise the port mapping involved, to ensure the ports used are not predictable.

 `persistent` will attempt to map to the same source or destination address.